mateolafalce/distrohoop/README.md

     <img src="/img/intro.png" alt="Intro Image" width="600">
 </div>

-## 🛠️ Installation 🛠️
+## 🛠️ Installation

+### Download a Binary

+Visit the [releases page](https://github.com/br0sinski/distrohoop/releases) and download a binary for your system.

+### Build from Source

-To install distroHoop, you need to have Rust and Cargo installed on your system.
+To build from source, you need to have Rust and Cargo installed on your system.
 You can install Rust and Cargo by following the instructions on the [official Rust website](https://www.rust-lang.org/tools/install).

 Clone the repository and build the project: